jvitku/nengo_1.4/README.md

 #### TODO:

-	map definition is wrong
+* prosperity reading

+* fitness evaluation

+* layers

+* weights serialization

+* multiple models at once

-	reward scale should be setup well
+* reward scale should be setup well

 #### Changelog:

+* map definition in the `GridWorld` node is correct now!

 * `QLambdaTest` now has correct connection weights and the QLambda node learns!

 * created the nengorosHeadless package with new simulator